-ON DELAYING SALES OF SS20 COLLECTIONS
+ON DELAYING SALES OF S/S20 COLLECTIONS

 Tsikkos, fashionanthropologist.com

-The concept of packing and storing current stock to sell it next year is disruptive if not revolutionary.
+The concept of packing and storing current stock to sell next year is disruptive, if not revolutionary.
 It implies that fashion creations can have a longer lifespan.
-It allows an opportunity to rethink not only fast fashion but also instant gratification some fashion brands have been promoting.
+It allows an opportunity to rethink not only fast fashion but also the instant gratification some fashion brands have been promoting.
 Then, inevitably we will need to rethink fashion show calendars, trade shows, and even retail deliveries.
-Why for example should one keep stock and present it next year, when this same stock can stay full price until September, in some cases until October, when colder weather actually kicks in, and when life hopefully goes back to some sort of pre-corona “normality”.
-Does it really make sense discounting summer product in June?
+Why, for example, should one keep stock and present it next year, when this same stock can stay full price until September, in some cases until October, when the colder weather actually kicks in and when life hopefully goes back to some sort of pre-corona ‘normality’.
+Does it really make sense to discount Summer product in June?

-“Classic” non-trend driven product can remain part of stock to re-introduce next year.
-In addition, accessories and footwear are categories that are currently experiencing a bigger down-turn and might have better luck next year.
-However, tops, loungewear, and sportswear can still be promoted and sell right now.
+‘Classic’ non-trend-driven product can remain part of stock to reintroduce next year.
+In addition, accessories and footwear are categories that are currently experiencing a bigger downturn and might have better luck next year.
+However, tops, loungewear and sportswear can still be promoted and sell right now.

 Schmidt, Messe Frankfurt

 The current season is a bit of a lost season.
-In this respect, the proposal to push the SS20 collection into the next year is quite innovative and refreshing.
+In this respect, the proposal to push the SS20 collection into next year is quite innovative and refreshing.

 Bentivegna, FIT

-Some product like denim shorts that are more on the basic side as well as solid colored tops with basic silhouettes can be packed up and stored for next summer.
+Some product, like denim shorts, that is more on the basic side, as well as solid colored tops with basic silhouettes, can be packed up and stored for next summer.
 Some swim silhouettes can also be held back as long as they are not too trendy.
 I do not foresee consumers refreshing their entire wardrobe at this time.
 However, I do see individuals wanting to upgrade from the clothes they have been bumming around the house in over the past two months and looking to move on to fresh styles and brighter colors.

 Moylan, Fashion Snoops